Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

     - `inverse_world_max_error_deg=5.684342e-14`
     - `roundtrip_plane_max_error_internal=0`
 - this `CAR` case validates the source WCS interpretation and sampling path, not the full interactive display policy for these surface maps

+## `CEA` surface-map validation

+This subsection reports the Astropy validation results for the tested full-Sun `CEA` surface-map case.

+- the validated file is:
+  - `extra/test/data/mrzqs260301t2314c2308_169.fits`
+- it is a `CRLN-CEA / CRLT-CEA` surface map
+- the correct effective scale comes from the linear WCS transform `PC * CDELT`, not from bare `CDELT`
+- the second WCS axis is the `CEA` equal-area latitude coordinate, not direct angular latitude
+- the validator therefore keeps the original `CRLN-CEA / CRLT-CEA` axis types and uses the effective linear transform when constructing the Astropy comparison WCS
+- JHV and Astropy agree to numerical precision
+- representative measured results on `extra/test/data/mrzqs260301t2314c2308_169.fits`:
+  - full pixel-center check:
+    - `1.02e-7 mas` max (`5.684342e-14 px`)
+  - forward sampled check:
+    - `projection_max_error_internal=8.881784e-16`
+    - `pixel_center_max_error_px=5.684342e-14`
+  - inverse `CEA` on the same file:
+    - `inverse_world_max_error_deg=1.136868e-13`
+    - `roundtrip_plane_max_error_internal=8.881784e-16`
+- this `CEA` case validates the source WCS interpretation and sampling path, not the full interactive display policy for these surface maps